 It can be a period of time when suddenly you do have more time on your hands.
 In amongst everything else you’ve done, you’ve possibly been busy raising children the last couple of decades, and now they’re grown.
 This is a huge chunk of time that you now have to yourself.
 I can see how easy it would be to be challenged by this time.

 What should you do?
 What do you want to do?
 How do you fill those hours?
 These are really big questions – because they really make you think.
 And thinking is possibly a luxury you haven’t had too much time for over these other years.
 So when you do have to time to think, boy can your mind wander.
 Is how you spend your time connected to how you see yourself?
-That’s a topic for you to ponder right now – we’ll come back to that another day.
+That’s a topic for you to ponder on – we’ll come back to that another day.

 Aging is inevitable (or at least, the alternative’s not a better option).
-Do you find it funny that you mind doesn’t age like your body?
+Do you find it funny that your mind doesn’t age like your body?
 It is easy to forget how old you are.
 You may not even notice it day to day when you look in the mirror.
 When we look at ourselves day to day, we don’t see the tiny changes as they happen.
 I find it just comes as a shock every now and then, when I see a photo, or I look in a mirror that has a different light, or I’m in the changing rooms ….. ☹

 I totally can see how our self-confidence can take a hit.
 When you realise that young people look at you as an ‘old person’ it’s a difficult adjustment.
 (I mean – didn’t you think when your parents turned 50 that that was REALLY old?!).